 Myth 1: Freelancing is lonely.

 This statement couldn’t be further from the truth.
 In fact, freelancers are more likely to have a healthier work/life balance than their salaried counterparts because they can easily structure their days around what’s best for them and those close to them.
 Flexibility is essential to having a sense of control over your time, a valuable indicator of satisfaction.
 A staggering 92% of respondents in one study stated that flexibility in their work does, or could, make them a happier person.
 Make no mistake, freelancing is difficult, and has its fair share of stresses, but it can be worth your effort with the right intent and, of course, the right people in your circle.
-In my operation, for instance, I work with an accountant, financial planner, nutritionist, personal trainer, and therapist, which frees up my time to focus on work and learning, and also makes me feel like I have a team.
+In my operation, for instance, I work with an accountant, financial planner, nutritionist, personal trainer, and therapist, which frees up my time to focus on work and learning (and other projects I enjoy like podcasting), and also makes me feel like I have a team.